 Dying was nothing and he had no picture of it nor fear of it in his mind.Ernest Hemingway

 Plot and Technique Analysis of “The Killers” by Ernest Hemingway:

-Complete story is written in from of dialogues.
-Hardly we find any opinion of the narrator in whole story.
-He just puts situation in front of his readers like a dramatist.
-Most of the relevant things are hidden in dialogues of the story.
+The complete story is written in form of dialogue.
+Hardly, find any opinion of the narrator in the whole story.
+He puts the situation in front of his readers like a dramatist.
+Most of the relevant things are hidden in the dialogue of the story.
 However, some dialogues are ambiguous.
 Readers have to go back in order to understand them.
-End of the story is entirely unexpected.
+The end of the story is entirely unexpected.
 Ole Anderson becomes a moralistic hero of the story.

-As far as moral analysis of “The Killers” by Ernest Hemingway is concerned, apparently there is nothing in the story.
-Killers come, tie two persons, wait for a Swedish prizefighter, he does not come, they leave.
+As far as the moral analysis of “The Killers” by Ernest Hemingway is concerned, apparently, there is nothing in the story.
+Killers come, tie two persons, and wait for a Swedish prizefighter, he does not come, so they leave.
 The story ends where it starts but symbolically and deep down it has certain meanings.
 A moral is there for everyone in the story due to which there is no denying the fact that mostly Ernest Hemingway’s heroes win morally and not physically.

-- Write detail analysis of “The Killers” by Ernest Hemingway.
+- Write a detailed analysis of “The Killers” by Ernest Hemingway.

-- In which way Ernest Hemingway portray themes in “The Killers”?
+- In which way did Ernest Hemingway portray themes in “The Killers”?